Want to plan the ultimate ski trip to Vail, Colorado?

 The Eagle Bahn Gondola for the ski resort is basically downstairs and a few steps away.
 Ski and snowboard rentals are available at this hotel, as well as rentals for Go Pros, sleds, and other winter activity gear.

 Due to COVID, the hot tub can only be reserved for 15 minutes.
-Masks aren’t required in the tub.
+While we were there in January 2021, masks were not required in the tub.
 Many other amenities are also available such as gym (with weights, machines, Pelotons, ropes, etc.) and spa.

 Restaurants in Lionshead